CliMA/ClimaDiagnostics.jl/docs/src/developer_guide.md

 This page provides additional documentation on abstractions to use `ClimaDiagnostics`.
 Before reading this page, make sure you are familiar with the terminology.
-You know to know what a [`DiagnosticVariable`](@ref ClimaDiagnostics.DiagnosticVariables.DiagnosticVariable) and a
+You need to know what a [`DiagnosticVariable`](@ref ClimaDiagnostics.DiagnosticVariables.DiagnosticVariable) and a
 [`ScheduledDiagnostic`](@ref ClimaDiagnostics.ScheduledDiagnostics.ScheduledDiagnostic) are.

-There are three components needed to add support for `ClimaDiagnostics.jl` in your package.
+There are two components needed to add support for `ClimaDiagnostics.jl` in your package.

 1. A way to convert users' intentions to a list of [`ScheduledDiagnostic`](@ref ClimaDiagnostics.ScheduledDiagnostics.ScheduledDiagnostic)
 2. A call to [`IntegratorWithDiagnostics`](@ref ClimaDiagnostics.IntegratorWithDiagnostics)